nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Searches for a student contact by telegram handle.
-* Matches student contacts with the exact Telegram handle or Telegram handle that contain the keyword as a substring. e.g `find te/Al` will display student contacts with the Telegram handles `al_x1` and `randall_xo`.
+* Matches student contacts with the exact Telegram handle or Telegram handle that contain the keyword as a substring. e.g. `find te/Al` will display student contacts with the Telegram handles `al_x1` and `randall_xo`.
-* The search **is case-insensitive**. e.g `find te/Al` will find the contact with the Telegram handle `alex` too.
+* The search **is case-insensitive**. e.g. `find te/Al` will find the contact with the Telegram handle `alex` too.

 Examples: